 “There’s psychological value to old-growth,” she says.
 “There’s a love affair with old-growth.
 I don’t think you get the same feeling of majesty with other forests as you do with a climax forest.”

 “The definition of ‘old-growth’ is somewhat complicated,” says Tim Coleman, director of the Columbia Highlands Initiative for Conservation Northwest.
 He also serves as Board secretary for the Northeast Washington Forestry Coalition.
 “The Coalition is currently grappling with this issue, because the science isn’t exactly clear.
 There is a size class, which is more of what animals need.
 So, it doesn’t matter how old they are; if they’re more than 20 inches in diameter, they’re important for the forest,” he says.

 Age is also important, and a tree that’s 150 years old has genetics that make it superior, says Coleman-it’s a survivor.
 In general, any tree that old is considered old-growth, but “the U.S. Forest Service and science are [now] looking at definitions that include an ‘either/or’ statement,” he says.
 Yet, “diameter isn’t always an indicator of how old a tree is,” says Spicker.
 “I’ve seen trees be 12 inches in diameter and be 150 years old.”

 What usually isn’t disputed is an old-growth tree’s majesty and grandeur and the forest’s unique biodiversity, but having a common definition is just as vital as understanding the diverging perspectives of conservationists, landowners, the U.S. Forest Service and the timber industry.

 “It’s important to understand what old-growth is and what it isn’t,” says Spicker.
-“Old-growth is a life stage, so what it is looks different according to the type of trees and the type of climate, soils and topography.
+“Old-growth is a life stage, so what it is looks different according to the type of trees and the type of climate, soils, and topography.
 What takes 100 years to grow here can grow on the Washington coast in 40 years.”
-This slower growth in Eastern Washington is due to a thin soil level (thanks to the Great Missoula Floods), low moisture and a short growing season.
+This slower growth in Eastern Washington is due to a thin soil level (thanks to the Great Missoula Floods), low moisture, and a short growing season.

 A forest stand’s life cycle starts with a large disturbance that happens every 300-400 years.
-“All forests are products of prior disturbance , whether by volcano, flood or human-caused disturbance,” Spicker says.
+“All forests are products of prior disturbance , whether by volcano, flood, or human-caused disturbance,” Spicker says.
 After such an event, pioneer species such as longpole pine, fireweed, brush and ponderosa pine begin to grow — the stem initiation phase.
 The second stage of a forest is when these tree and plant species start competing with one other.
 “The brush gets shaded out, called stem exclusion.
 And that exclusion creates openings, but those are partially shaded by the trees that didn’t get excluded,” Spicker explains.

-Next is the ‘stem re-initiation’ stage when shade-tolerant trees-such as Douglas-fir, grand fir, hemlock and cedar-grow in these openings and become the forest overstory.
+Next is the stem re-initiation stage when shade-tolerant trees-such as Douglas-fir, grand fir, hemlock and cedar-grow in these openings and become the forest overstory.
 Then comes the climax, or shifting mosaic, stage, “when small disturbances create new openings where new shade-tolerant trees come in,” says Spicker.
 “It looks like things are stable, but they’re not.
 When that stage lasts long enough, where enough overstory trees become terminal age for their species, that is old growth.
 It has nothing to do with virgin trees.
 A lot of people think it means ‘never been cut,’ but it has to do with the age of the tree.”

-Therefore, to identify an old-growth grove, it’s important to know the tree species, the normal disturbance cycle and the ecology (climate) to determine what old-growth really is; it’s not the same everywhere.
-In short, “Old-growth is a stage of climax, called ‘late successional’, ” says Spicker.
+Therefore, to identify an old-growth grove, it’s important to know the tree species, the normal disturbance cycle, and the ecology (climate) to determine what old-growth really is; it’s not the same everywhere.
+In short, “Old-growth is a stage of climax, called ‘late successional,'” says Spicker.

 Old-Growth In Progress

 There is also “old-growth in the making,” Spicker says.
-“On the drive to Mount Spokane at the big switchback where you can park, the forest to the left is the classic combination: nearly completely canopied; downed trees, caused by wind, root rot, winter damage or any number of reasons; and hardly anything is growing on the ground, except where something might have fallen over and there’s some green.
+“On the drive to Mount Spokane at the big switchback where you can park, the forest to the left is the classic combination: nearly completely canopied; downed trees, caused by wind, root rot, winter damage, or any number of reasons; and hardly anything is growing on the ground, except where something might have fallen over and there’s some green.
 This is classic climax.
 If you let that stand go long enough, and it doesn’t burn or the wind doesn’t take it out, it will become old-growth.”
 Because there has been fire through there, Spicker says the current trees are only 80 to 110 years old.

 Indeed, a forest is “an aging community and eventually Mother Nature likes to clean house and start over again,” says Spicker, which leads to the controversial topic of fire suppression.
 “It isn’t necessarily good to prevent [fire] from happening — so much of the landscape is out of kilter anyway.
 Envision this mosaic of trees that have reached climax, that have reached old-growth.
 Those pockets of trees will shift around.
 [Tree] communities go through life stages, too, and an old-growth stand will eventually be disturbed and start over again — it’s waiting for that.”

 On the east side of the Cascades, she says, “If man wasn’t messing around, it would be more typical to see fire at a 7 to 15 year cycle.
 Those fires would be very mild and would kill a lot of the really tiny trees and freshen up the brush.
 And only the very tallest trees would survive, and there wouldn’t be very many of them — creating the park-like stands.”
 Meanwhile, on the west side of the Cascades, she says fire at 300-year intervals would be normal forest disturbance, if humans did not interfere.
 Mother Nature, however, doesn’t work as fast as the timber companies, who have a history of logging old-growth stands in the Northwest faster than new ones can be created.

 Biodiversity of Old-Growth Forest